nus-cs2103-AY2324S2/ip/docs/README.md

 Shon chatbot data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+## Editing the data file
+Shon chatbot data are saved automatically as text files `[JAR file locaiton]/data/tasks.txt` and `[JAR file location/data/notes.txt]`.
+Advanced users are welcome to update data directly by editing the text files.

+> **Caution**: If your changes to the data files make its format invalid, affected data will be deleted.